How to Test Your Bash Scripts Effectively

 Your tests must verify standard streams (stdout, stderr) and the final exit code, which is the primary mechanism for signaling success or failure in Bash.

-• Exit Codes: Always test for status -eq 0 for success and non-zero for specific error conditions (e.g., parsing failure, file not found).
+• Exit Codes: Test for status -eq 0 for success and non-zero values for error conditions such as parsing failure or missing files.

 • Standard Output (stdout): This is typically the primary data output.
 Use Bats' $output or capture output in ShUnit2 to assert correctness.